mattyperrott/Virtroid/README.md

 Virtroid protects the client-to-service path and stopped-runtime persistence, but the runtime host remains trusted.
 A sufficiently privileged VPS administrator, compromised node agent, Docker controller, or host-level tool can inspect or alter a live Android runtime.

-> [!CAUTION]
-> Virtroid must not currently be described as trustless, host-blind,
-> operator-blind, anonymous by architecture, confidential computing, or fully
-> end-to-end encrypted.
-Transport encryption protects data in transit and
-> snapshot encryption protects stopped-runtime files; neither makes an active
-> guest confidential from its host.

 ### Implemented controls